This helmet is equipped with a double-patented innovation: Visor +.mask or visor: the choice is yours!

 - The chin strap must be correctly adjusted.
 You should be able to fit two fingers between the strap and your skin.
 If the helmet is poorly fitted, it will provide less protection.

-We recommend changing your ski helmet every 5 years, unless it’s sustained a significant impact in the meantime.
-In the event of a strong impact, the helmet must be replaced: even if it is not visible, the internal material may be damaged and your helmet will provide less protection.
+We recommend changing your ski helmet every 5 years, unless it has sustained a significant impact in the meantime.
+In case of severe impact, you need to change the helmet: even if you can’t see it, the inner material may be damaged and your helmet will offer less protection.

 Avoid wearing a hat, as this will create a gap between your head and your helmet and reduce your protection.
 If necessary, opt for a very thin balaclava designed for this purpose.

-This helmet complies with European standard EN 1077:2007, applicable to helmets used for alpine skiing and snowboarding.
+This helmet is governed by European standard EN 1077:2007, applicable to helmets used in downhill skiing or snowboarding.

 It is characterised by its shock absorption capacity and penetration resistance.
 There are two categories of protection: